-back-office data processing, management of customer relationships with underlying carriers and vendors, provision and maintenance of telecommunications and computer equipment, and help desk functions.19 d.
-Filing Exemption for Marketing Agents
+back-office data processing, management of customer relationships with underlying carriers and vendors, provision and maintenance of telecommunications and computer equipment, and help desk functions.
+However, systems integrators must file this Worksheet if they have contribution obligations to other support mechanisms (TRS, NANPA or LNPA).

-Self-Providers: Entities that provide telecommunications only to themselves or to commonly-owned affiliates need not file.20
+Self-Providers: Entities that provide telecommunications only to themselves or to commonly-owned affiliates need not file.